 Mr. Kaler has served as lead counsel for public companies, major banks and financial institutions, government authorities and agencies, and private organizations and individuals in numerous high stakes jury and bench trials, arbitrations and injunction proceedings throughout the United States.
 In recent years, he successfully represented a leading healthcare organization in federal court litigation in Virginia over the failure of its new enterprise resource planning (ERP) system; obtained federal court injunctions in Massachusetts requiring the operator of a client's 1,200-mile fiber optic telecom network to continue to perform its contract during the pendency of a dispute; successfully defended a medical device manufacturer against $150 million class action securities fraud claims; and defended a major finance leasing company against $55 million fraud and breach of fiduciary duty claims, ultimately obtaining a jury verdict exonerating the company.

-Mr. Kaler and his trial teams have also resolved many cases short of trial, which is often the client's goal, through early and effective investigation of the facts, including advanced electronic discovery, innovative settlement initiatives and strategic pretrial motions practice.
-These efforts are greatly facilitated by the firm's substantial presence in major business and financial centers throughout the country, and its coordinated national litigation practice, which includes industry specific knowledge in a wide range of areas, and experience in handling local, national and international cases at all administrative and appellate levels, as well as in the state and federal trial courts.
+Mr. Kaler and his trial teams have also resolved many cases short of trial through early and effective investigation of the facts, including advanced electronic discovery, innovative settlement initiatives and strategic pretrial motions practice.
+These efforts are facilitated by the firm's substantial presence in major business and financial centers throughout the country, and its coordinated national litigation practice, which includes industry specific knowledge in a wide range of areas, and experience in handling local, national and international cases at all administrative and appellate levels, as well as in the state and federal trial courts.

 Mr. Kaler has represented clients in a wide range of industries, including but not limited to financial services and banking, information technology, telecommunications, engineering and construction, healthcare and medical devices, microbiological products, manufacturing, retail sales, real estate, hospitality and international trade.
 More detailed descriptions of illustrative cases in which he has acted as counsel are listed under the Experience section above.
 He also spends a significant amount of time each year on pro bono work, most recently advising on and representing disabled applicants for Social Security disability benefits, both administratively and in U.S. District Court.
 See, e.g., Cordeiro v.
 Saul, _ F.3d _ , 2019 U.S. Dist.
 LEXIS 129948, 2019 WL 3532081 (D. Mass.
 2019) (vacating Social Security Administration decision denying SSDI disability benefits to pro bono client).